ivankrp4/MachineDeepLearning/README.md

-### My portfolio of selected machine learning and deep learning implementations.
+### My portfolio of selected machine learning and deep learning implementations (written in Python).

 The main tools include